scopeusc/scope-s19/lesson-1/README.md

 * Select Browse repositories, select the Flutter plugin and click Install.
 * Click Yes when prompted to install the Dart plugin.
 * Click Restart when prompted.
+*
+If you want to use the iOS simulator instead of the default simulator in Android Studio, you can follow the instructions [here](https://flutter.io/docs/get-started/install/macos#get-the-flutter-sdk).

 ### Creating an App
 Now its time to run our first Flutter app!
 There is a small default app that is created automatically when a project is created and so we'll use that to test if Flutter is installed and working properly.